Beryl was an entertainer as one of the King Sisters. She taught children to dance and along with her comedian husband kept pubs and hotels.

 After that, we had a hotel in a town near Cromer.
 It had 18 bedrooms and we worked very hard.
 We had chefs and staff to help, it was a lovely hotel but it wasn’t easy.
 Once a year we used to get some schoolchildren.
 They’d take a bus, oh, sixty miles from quite a long way out, and the whole 18 bedrooms would be taken up.
 The teachers enjoyed themselves—they’d say ‘we can’t help laughing because your husband is just so funny’.
 They really laughed their heads off.

 We took our first pub back in Norfolk, the White Hart at Marsham.
 That was a lovely pub and we were there for a little while, but the breweries were all charging far too much, which we didn’t want.
 So, we went to a little pub called The Baker’s Arms and that was our last place, we retired from there.
 We both worked behind the bar for long hours.
 We had some people come and help, a young fellow would help us with the bar.
 There was a home near the pub and we’d save up for them on our counter, then at Christmas we could go and give them food and a party and someone would dress up as Father Christmas for them.
 They were very pleased with us!

 Then we retired and had some very nice times.
 Spent some time going over to America, visiting my husband’s sister in Hawaii.
 We had some lovely times in Hawaii.
 It’s the only place I know where if it rains you can carry on swimming because the water is so warm—nothing like the Norfolk coast!
 My favourite part of my working life is probably working together with my husband.
 He brought a lot of life into my life and, you know, I had someone to boss me about.
 It was all hard work but we really loved every minute of it.

-Beryl Johnson interviewed in Norwich for WISEArchive on 14th October 2016
+Beryl talking to WISEArchive on 14th October 2016 in Norwich.

 © 2020 WISEArchive.
 All Rights Reserved.